-- 1. Contact the Assistant Director of Evaluation and Support Services regarding the incident - 2.
+- Contact the Director, Evaluation and Specialized Programming and the Assistant Director of Evaluation and Support Services regarding the incident - 2.
 LSSP or Counselor Conducts or participates in along with CSTAT a Threat Assessment following district Threat Assessment protocol - 3.
 Schedule ARD/MDR, if appropriate - 4.
 Depending on outcome of Threat Assessment - Develop Safety Plan, Contract with student, etc. - Conducting Staff prior to MDR.
-The following staff must be included in the staffing: - All students' general education teachers - Campus Admin - LSSP/Diagnostician - ARD Facilitator/CCC who will conduct the ARD - Special Ed Teacher (case manager) - Social Worker and any outside agencies as appropriate

-• During the staffing, discuss interim placement or plans for student's return to school until MDR.
+The following staff must be included in the staffing: - All students' general education teachers - Campus Admin - LSSP/Diagnostician - ARD Facilitator/CCC who will conduct the ARD - Special Ed Teacher (case manager) - Social Worker and any outside agencies as appropriate - During the staffing, discuss interim placement or plans for student's return to school until MDR.
 All teachers should be involved in the staffing to ensure interim plans are reviewed and staff are well informed of the status of the student.